trainline/environment-manager/docs/setup/iam-setup.md

 The steps below create a test Instance Profile that can be used for testing deployment later.

-1. Download the CommonInstanceProfile IAM policy from git [here] TODO: merlin: make this this is in Git
+1. Download the CommonInstanceProfile IAM policy from git
 2. For each Child Account:
-    a.
-Modify the policy file to replace the variables with values appropriate to your setup:
+    - Modify the policy file to replace the variables with values appropriate to your setup:
-        i.
-[DEPLOY-BUCKET] – bucket/path for storing deployment packages ii.
-[LOGS-BUCKET] – bucket/path for installation log files
+        - [DEPLOY-BUCKET] – bucket/path for storing deployment packages
+        - [LOGS-BUCKET] – bucket/path for installation log files
-    b.
-Setup a new IAM policy from the AWS Console
+    - Setup a new IAM policy from the AWS Console
-        i.
-Create a new Policy named: CommonInstanceProfile ii.
-Select ‘Create your own policy’ and upload the modified policy JSON
+        - Create a new Policy named: CommonInstanceProfile
+        - Select ‘Create your own policy’ and upload the modified policy JSON
-    c.
-Setup a test IAM policy/role from the AWS Console:
+    - Setup a test IAM policy/role from the AWS Console:
-        i.
-Name: roleDeploymentTest
+        - Name: roleDeploymentTest
-        ii.
-Role Type: AWS Service Roles\Amazon EC2 iii.
-Policy: select the “CommonInstanceProfile” created above
+        - Role Type: AWS Service Roles\Amazon EC2
+        - Policy: select the “CommonInstanceProfile” created above

 [Next (Active Directory) >](/environment-manager/docs/setup/active-directory)